lmondada/dphil-thesis/content/02_quantum/02_basics.md

    ordering in time.

 A simple circuit composed of two qubits and three gates $A$, $B$ and $C$ could for instance look like this

 {{% figure src="svg/abccirc.svg" width="30%" nobg="true" %}}

-Just as the previous diagram, the computation in a circuit is read from left to right (you can think of each wire as an arrow pointing to the right).
+The previous diagram was in fact also a circuit, in which each arrow pointing to the right was a segment of a qubit line.
 In this case, $A$ would be executed before $B$ and $C$; $A$ would act on both qubits, whereas $B$ and $C$ would only modify the first and second qubits, respectively.
 Note that there is no ordering specified between $B$ and $C$: because they act on disjoint sets of qubits, their relative ordering makes no difference.
 It is thus common to display them as acting at the same time.
 We could have equivalently chosen to draw them as:

 {{% figure src="svg/abcoracb.svg" width="90%" nobg="true" %}}